jihan-park-pnu/JPER_Supplementary_Material_2/Online_supplementary_material.md

   9. `Reckien, D., Magnan, A. K., Singh, C., Lukas-Sithole, M., Orlove, B., Schipper, E. L. F., & Coughlan de Perez, E. (2023).
 Navigating the continuum between adaptation and maladaptation.
 Nature Climate Change, 13(9), 907–918.`
   10. `See, J., & Wilmsen, B. (2022).
 A multidimensional framework for assessing adaptative justice: A case study of a small island community in the Philippines.
 Climatic Change, 170(1).`

-- The following expression was used to retrieve literature related to maladaptation from the Web of Science Core Collection.
+- The search was restricted to the following publications:
   - From JAN 1, 2010 to DEC 31, 2024, including 'in press' articles
   - Peer-reviewed articles and review papers written in English
   - Journals indexed in SSCI, SCIE, or AHCI
+- The following search expression was used to retrieve relevant literature from the Web of Science Core Collection.
 - The initial search string was:

 ```text